 PPP loans are eligible to be forgiven, up to 100% of the loan principal if the funds are used appropriately.
 Here’s what you need to know about what qualifies, how to apply, and how to calculate your potential PPP loan forgiveness.

-Because the SBA expects a high number of applicants for PPP loans, no more than 25% of the forgiven amount can be for non-payroll costs (i.e., mortgage interest, rent, and utilities).
-If your business has laid off employees, that will also affect how much your loan can be forgiven.
-The total effect on your PPP loan’s forgiveness-eligibility depends on some complicated math that your funding manager can walk you through to give you the specific answer for your business.
+With employee count considerations and other factors, the total effect on your PPP loan’s forgiveness-eligibility depends on some complicated math that your funding manager can walk you through to give you a specific answer for your business.

 Due to overwhelming demand and high loan volume, many lenders struggled to fund loans from the first round within the 10-day period.
-The SBA issued guidance that for borrowers who had been issued a PLP number prior to April 28, lenders have 10 calendar days to disburse funds starting on April 28.
+The SBA issued guidance that for borrowers who had been issued a PLP number prior to April 28, lenders had 10 calendar days to disburse funds, starting on April 28.